aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

 ```

-- once the training is done , we will export the model , shown in the below code , the model will be exported to the current directory , then you can copy it to your google drive if you are already mounted it , or you can download it from the left menu , then expand the files folder , then expand the content folder , then expand the current folder , then you will find the model file , then right click on it and select "Download" , then you can download it to your local machine.
+- once the training is done , we will export the model , shown in the below code , the model will be exported to the current directory , then you can copy it to your google drive if you are already mounted it , or you can download it from the left menu.

 ```python
 model.export(export_dir='.')